-An international class 2 trademark deals with paints, pigments, and other related materials.
+An international class 2 trademark protects business who manufacture various types of paints, pigments, and other related materials.

 What Is a Class 2 Trademark?